WhiteBookmark/johnthecpa/content/pages/index.md

     title: 'Hi, I''m Stackbit Exto Portfolio Theme Advanced.'
     content: >
       This section can contain a subtitle or tagline.
-The recommended length is one to three sentences, but can be changed as you preferr.
+The recommended length is one to three sentences, but can be changed as you preferred.
     actions:
       - label: Let's talk
         url: /contact